jamesplease/focus/README.md

 A [React](https://reactjs.org/) library for managing focus in TV apps.

-✓ Manages LRUD navigation for you
+✓ Controls LRUD navigation for you – automatically
-✓ Declarative API
+✓ Hooks-first declarative API

 ## Motivation

-Users of TV apps typically use LRUD for navigation.
-Accordingly, the element on the page that has focus is of particular importance.
+Users of TV apps most often use LRUD controls to navigate within the app.
+Consequently, the focused element on the page is of particular importance.

-It is not always the case that your runtime environment includes a system for managing focus.
+It is not always the case that your runtime environment includes a built-in system for managing focus.
-Environments that do include such a system, like the browser, typically have support for a focus system that doesn't align with the needs of TVs.
+Environments that _do_ include such a system, like the browser, often have a simple focus system that doesn't align with the complex needs of LRUD environments.

-Because of this, it is up to the app to manage its own focus state.
+Because of this, it is up to the application to manage its own focus state.
 This library helps you to do that.

 ## Installation